mathspp/mathspp/pages/02.blog/04.pydonts/unpacking-with-starred-assignments/item.en.md

 ---
 metadata:
     description: "When unpacking a list or tuple in Python, avoid using slices."
-title: "Unpacking With Starred Assignments | Pydon't"
+title: "Unpacking with starred assignments | Pydon't"
 ---

 How should you unpack a list or a tuple into the first element and then the rest?